ChaudhariMohit14/sds-2304/README.md

 - Text editor or integrated development environment (IDE)

 ## Usage
-To use the Membership Data Converter, follow these steps:
+To use the Members Data Converter, follow these steps:

 - Clone the project repository to your local machine.
 - Ensure that you have Java installed on your system.